Chaparral High School (Paradise, Nevada): History

 The school opened in 1973.
-The two story campus was designed by Caudill, Rowlett, Scott & Jack Miller & Associates.
+The two-story campus was designed by Caudill, Rowlett, Scott & Jack Miller & Associates.
 Construction started in September 1971, and was undertaken by Del E. Webb Corporation.

 Extracurricular activities

 Chaparral High School is home to a variety of clubs and organizations, including choir, band, orchestra, dance, cheer leading, theatre and also includes a Navy JROTC unit.

 NJROTC

 The NJROTC program also has one of the best color guards in CCSD, and their RTO (individual rifle exhibition) performers are always competitive.
 The Armed and Unarmed Drill Teams are rebuilding, with many first year cadets on the teams.
-Next year is very promising with most of both teams returning.
 The marksmanship team has had great success over the past eight years, making steady progress to becoming one of the top teams in Area 13.
 They captured the 2013-2014 CCSD Air Rifle Championship.
 The cadets earned the Unit Achievement Award for the 2013/2014 school year.

 Athletics

 Chaparral's athletics program is known as the Cowboys and competes in the Sunset 1A Region.
 The Cowboys have a prominent rivalry with Eldorado in football - The Battle for Merlin Olsen's Cleat - which began in 1973.
 Chaparral won the 2008 game, defeating Eldorado 17 to 14.
 The Cowboys hold a substantial lead in the series 28-14.
 Chaparral has won 10 of the last 17 meetings; although there was a record four-game losing streak in the early-2000s.
 In the fall of 2012 Chaparral football team took back the Cleat in a 52-14 victory.

 Also in the fall of 2013 Chaparral kept the cleat only to lose it to Eldo in 2014.

 The 2007-2008 year the cheerleaders went to camp and brought back 9 trophies (8 First place, 1 Second), 2008-2009 year they brought back six trophies.
 Also in the 2014-15? school year they brought home 3 trophies.